mjgroth/deephys/docs/source/usage.rst

 All these can be Python lista or a numpy arrays.

-🤯 Make sure that the order of the images corresponds to the neural activity.
+🤯 IMPORTANT: Make sure that the order of the images is aligned with the neural activity.

-2. Convert the data a Deephys-compatible format ✨
+2. Convert the data to a Deephys-compatible format ✨
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are now ready to save the data in a Deephys-compatible format.
-Just plug all the data to our Deephys export function in the following format:
+We are now ready to convert the data in a Deephys-compatible format.
+Just plug all the variables obtained in step 1 to our Deephys export function in the following format:

 .. code-block:: python